 I don’t want to write what is Azure Data Lake.
 Simply click the link to know more.
-Instead of that, I have prepared for you short and easy to follow step-by-step guide to have your own Data Lake.
-The only one thing you need to have is your own Azure subscription.
+Instead of that, I have prepared for you a short and easy-to-follow step-by-step guide to have your own Data Lake.
+The only thing you need to have is your own Azure subscription.
 If you don’t have one, click this link and create a free subscription with enough starting credit to play with it.

 Azure Data Lake consists of two important parts working together:

 - Azure Data Lake Storage – massively scalable, secure data lake functionality built on Azure Blob Storage.

 - Azure Data Lake Analytics – main data lake analytics service using Azure Data Lake Storage to read data from and process them

 Because Azure Data Lake Analytics service depends on Azure Data Lake Storage, we will first create that one and then continue with Data Lake Analytics.